-This event will connect Human Books with Pawling Central School District (PCSD) educators to enhance relationships between the school and the community.
+This event connects Human Books with Pawling Central School District (PCSD) educators to enhance relationships between the school and the community.
 When you “become a book,” you choose your topic and share your story with a small group of adults (1-4 people) in a 20-minute conversation.
 Those individuals will have chosen your book.
 They want to hear your story based on the blurb you provided for the catalog.

 Your becoming a human book has special meaning for the educators who attend and participate. the Pawling Human Library Project seeks to engage Pawling Central School District educators with school and community resources in the form of human books.One of the purposes of the Human Library is to inspire and support authentic learning experiences for students by deepening the connections between school and community and growing educator knowledge of the diversity of the Pawling community.
 The Human Library has grown into an opportunity for the community as a whole to learn more about the rich diversity of its human resources.